Electronic-Mango/reddit-fastapi-api/README.md

 This API allows external services to access API through simple HTTP requests, without worrying about access tokens, Reddit app client, etc.
 It also allows for simple access to specific services, like reading only one random article or reading only media or text articles, without any additional processing.

-No additional API wrapper was used, this API accesses Reddit API directly.
+This API uses my simple [`Reddit Python API`](https://github.com/Electronic-Mango/reddit-python-api) to access official Reddit API.

 No data is stored by the API.
 Reddit is accessed in `read-only` mode.